 “That floss is going to give you a fit,” Miss Lou-Ann clucked as she watched me make another attempt to thread my needle.
 I took up three strands of the gold embroidery floss and tried to roll them into a knot between my thumb and forefinger as she had shown me — only to have the strands fall apart yet again.

 It was a cool morning in late April.
 Rain clouds were gathering outside the window where her two cats dozed, opposite a needlepoint tapestry of scarlet Kentucky cardinals perched in a tree.
-The cozy atmosphere belied the seriousness of my visit.
-I had come to Miss Lou-Ann in hopes of nothing short of a small miracle: namely, that she could teach me enough about needlework in two-and-a-half hours for me to fulfill the promise I had made to embroider a square of pink cloth with one of Allah’s Divine Names.
+But the cozy atmosphere belied the seriousness of my visit.
+I had come to Miss Lou-Ann in hopes of a small miracle: namely, that she could teach me enough about needlework in two-and-a-half hours for me to fulfill the promise I had made to embroider a square of pink cloth with one of Allah’s Divine Names.